-When Jongin took Seyeon’s hand and brought her to kneel on the floor with him, the rest of the family immediately fall down to their knees as well.
+When Jongin took Seyeon’s hand, and brought her to kneel on the floor with him, the rest of the family immediately fall down to their knees as well.
 “Your Highness, please this is inappropriate,” Seyeon’s father tried to help Jongin up.

 “Yes, Your Highness, at least please sit on the edge of the sofa,” Seyeon’s mother added.

-“As the custom dictate, I would usually agree with you, but today is not like any other day Madam,” Seyeon could feel Jongin’s hand began to tremble, while her family member took their seat back.
+“As the custom dictate, I would usually agree with you, but today is not like any other day Madam,” Seyeon could feel Jongin’s hand began to tremble, while her family members took their seat back.

 “After the discharge ceremony at the military base, me, Seyeon, and four of our friends, as well as our families went to have lunch Sir.”

 “I am aware.
 My daughter told me about it.”
 The change of title her father referred her to, did not go unnoticed by anyone in the room.

 “Sir, I have been in love with your daughter since the moment she enters my classroom when we were nine.”

 “Thank you for loving my daughter,” as seconds went by, his tone did not sound any friendlier.